 The Grip Friend Story

 I founded the Grip Friend company in 2013 in Salem, Oregon.
 I’m retired and started playing golf in my 50s.
 It began when I had the classic “aha” moment while playing by myself.
 Conditions were wet, and I had come up short of the green on an approach shot.
 I chipped on the green and holed my putt.
 As I walked off the green and went to pick up my wedge wrapped in a towel, I suddenly visualized the wedge in a plastic tube.
-I immediately thought that a plastic tube would be a simple and effective way to protect the grips of clubs you lay down.
+I immediately thought that a plastic tube would be a simple and effective way to protect the grips of clubs you lay down when it’s wet.
+It would obviously be a big improvement over a using a towel.

 After thinking about the plastic tube idea for a few months and doing some research, I decided to form a company to produce it and sell it.
 Early on I decided it would hold three clubs because that covered almost all situations when you lay clubs down.
 You also have the option of carrying a fourth club on the outside if it’s not raining.